aitanagoca/Spark-Twitter-App/README.md

             <hurtado, de>: 346
             <2018., alexander>: 346

+   📋 Note: In each language section, the most common pairs of words or tokens are shown, along with their frequencies.

 -  _output-folder_MRA_<language>: stores the output for Most Retweeted App.

          🏅 Most retweeted tweet for the 10 most retweeted users: